-It makes sense that the Black Diamond Carbon Compactor Pole would pull in best practices from avalanche probes and rando racing poles to make about the best backcountry poles you could imagine.
+It makes sense that the Black Diamond Carbon Compactor Ski Poles would pull in best practices from avalanche probes and rando racing poles to make about the best backcountry poles you could imagine.
 After years of messing around with those Flicklock poles and all their rotten shortcomings (most notably, trying to re-extend them after they’d frozen shut on my pack) the first time I tested out the Black Diamond Carbon Compactors was nothing short of magical.

 Black Diamond Carbon Compactor Review